ChakshuGautam/cQube-ingestion/docs/02-flow.md

 #### Event Grammar
-Event grammar defines how an event will be structured (when being send to ingestion) and how it will be mapped to a processor.
+Event grammar defines how an event will be structured (when being sent to ingestion) and how it will be mapped to a processor.
 It includes the following:
 - Schema of the event
 - Mapping of the event to a transformer
 - Mappings